njgeorge000158/Crowdfunding-ETL/README.TECHNICAL.md

 * To confirm the installation, start pgAdmin (it will open in a new browser window).
 Connect to the default server by clicking on it and entering the password if prompted.

-If the folders, Resources, Logs, and Images are not present, the IPython notebook will create them.

-To place the IPython notebook in log mode, debug mode, or image mode set the parameter for the appropriate subroutine in cell #2 to True.
-In debug mode, the program displays the debug information and writes it to a debug file in the Logs folder; the same is true in log mode for log information sent to a log file in the same folder.
-If the program is in log mode but not debug mode, it displays no debug information, but writes that information to the log file.
-If the program is in image mode, it writes all the plots to png files and all maps to html files in the Images folder.

 ----

 ## Resource Summary: